sim590/lain-wiki/ccurr.md

 Shows in a textbox the current prices of Bitcoin to USD and Dogecoin to USD using Coinbase and Cryptsy's APIs.

-You will need [dkjson](http://dkolf.de/src/dkjson-lua.fsl/home) library.
-A simple way of installing is to download the `dksjon.lua` file and place it in your `~/.config/awesome` directory.

 	ccurrwidget = lain.widgets.contrib.ccurr()

 ### input table